situation-sh/situation/docs/20_modules/netstat.md

 macos: unknown
 root: true
 title: Netstat
-summary: "NetstatModule aims to retrieve infos like the netstat command does It must be run as root to retrieve PID/process information."
+summary: "Aims to retrieve infos like the netstat command does It must be run as root to retrieve PID/process information."
-date: 2025-03-05
+date: 2025-05-09
 filename: netstat.go
 std_imports:
   - os/user